SandyRodger/RB130-139/04_coding_with_others/olly_chats_feb_23.md

 - Olly's CSI assessment.
 Complicated problem about writing a function that takes a binary number and interprets it.
 Problem of leading zeroes.
 - $PATH - this is in CLI book, I must revisit it.
 - make tests for calorie counter for next time.
 LAos make it OOP.

+## Monday 5th March

+- How to test private methods?